World of Doubles

 The World of Doubles was a defunct Grand Prix affiliated men's tennis tournament played from 1976 to 1982.
 It was held in Woodlands, Texas in the United States from 1976 to 1979 and in Sawgrass, Florida from 1980 to 1982.
 It was held on outdoor hard courts until 1981, when it switched to outdoor clay courts.
+The team of Brian Gottfried and Raúl Ramírez won the title three times.